-You keep reading that it’s a “seller’s market” in Silicon Valley real estate.
-You hear about multiple offers and home prices getting pushed up.
-Interest rates should be inching up in the new year – so competition remains strong.
+You keep reading that it’s still a “seller’s market” in Silicon Valley real estate.
+You hear about homes recieving multiple offers and prices getting pushed up.
+Yet with interest rates still threatening to rise and more layoffs, not everyone is ready to take the plunge to sell.

 Should you jump in as a San Jose area seller now?

 Maybe, but if you do it, do it right!
-The dirty little secret that no one talks about is that many Santa Clara County homes for sale are not selling.
-They sit on the market, popping up on MLS searches for month after month.
+The dirty little secret that no one talks about is that not all Santa Clara County homes for sale are selling like it’s a hot market.
+They sit on the market, popping up on MLS searches for month after month, lower their prices, and might eventually accept an offer below asking price.

 There are quite a few common myths that home owners believe about selling their property.
 Believe these, and act accordingly, and your chances of selling are dramatically damaged: